shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

                     consectetur adipisicing
                     elit.`;
 ```
-So, here, we use "\`" ( backtick ) to create the strings.
+So, here, we can use "\`" ( backtick ) to create the strings.

 Another interesting usecase of the template strings is variable interpolation.
-In ES5, we cannot do interpolation, but we can achieve similar by replacing the string with regular expressions or by manually appending the variable to the string.
+There is no native variable interpolation in ES5, but can be achieved a similar by regular expressions or by manually appending the variable to the string.
 For example,

 ```javascript
 // Using + operator